 A minimum rear yard setback of 3m is required.
 Corner sites do not have this requirement as technically they do not have a rear yard as they have two street frontages and two side yards.
-For stage 24 the DRP will require a 3m rear yard as well, unless there is a valid reason for a reduced setback.

 GARAGE SETBACK

 All garages with direct access to a local or collector road shall be setback a minimum of 5m from the transport corridor boundary.